For the Dog Days of Summer

 Calvin went with his usual chocolate of some sort, Damian with the strawberry and Hoang with the espresso chip.
 We’ve fallen into a pattern I think.
 Ashley’s offers all sorts of toppings, but we’re classic ice cream eaters.
 Well, Calvin’s not, but he doesn’t really need the gummy worms and Oreos that he thinks he needs.

 We enjoyed our treats whilst people watching out onto York Street.
-It wasn’t very exciting, as school wasn’t yet in session.
+It wasn’t very exciting, as Yale wasn’t yet in session.
 At least the window allows for some pretty cool photography… if only I had the skills.

 By now you’re wondering, who’s Ashley?
 Well, the website has your answer: